testifysec/witness-examples/README.md

 INFO    0: sha256:a2dccb3ce3b54310cfec2d329493fa62dbc24d3c4c5b961efe7d030704bded42  build-attestation.json
 ```

-Now lets create a seccond attestation, this time we will create something we expect to fail policy verification.
+Now lets create a second attestation.
+This time we will create something we expect to fail the policy verification.
+Notice we change to product name to `hello.fail.txt`

 `witness run -s build -k buildkey.pem -o build-attestation.json -- bash -c "echo 'hello' > hello.fail.txt"`
 `witness verify -k policypublic.pem -p policy.signed.json -a build-attestation.json -f hello.failtxt`

+The binary fails our verification since we expect it the output to be `hello.txt`, not `hello.fail.txt` The output should look something like:

 ```
 ERROR   failed to verify policy: failed to verify policy: attestations for step build could not be used due to: policy was denied due to: cmd not correct
 ```